jocelynlih/SwiftGameBook/README.md

 This book is intended for beginners to intermediate developers who might already know a programming language like Javascript, Objective-C or Ruby and are interested in learning how to build a game in Apple's new programming lanaguage called Swift.

 # Build Environment
-The project requires iOS 8.0 or higher with Xcode 6.
+The project requires iOS 8.0 or higher with Xcode 6 Beta 7.

 # Programing Language
 Swift